cheamirul/cheamirul.site/content/posts/emailbegin.md

 - **Email Client (MUA - Mail User Agent)**
   _Examples: Outlook, Thunderbird_
-  **What it does**: Lets users compose, send, and receive emails.
+  **What it does**: It let users compose, send, and receive emails.
 It connects to mail servers for sending (SMTP) and retrieving (IMAP/POP3) messages.

 - **Mail Servers (The Post Offices & Mail Carriers)**
   - **SMTP Server (Simple Mail Transfer Protocol)**